Open-CMSIS-Pack/STM32H743I-EVAL_BSP/Examples/Blinky/README.md

 ## Operation

+- At start
+  - outputs "Blinky Example" to UART that is connected to ST-Link (baudrate 115200bps)
-- At start the vioLED0 blinks in 1 sec interval.
+  - blinks vioLED0 in 1 sec interval.
 - The vioBUTTON0 changes the blink frequency and start/stops vioLED1.

 ### CMSIS-Driver Virtual I/O mapping